-Having established that the concern is a Low Level Concern as opposed to an Allegation, the DSL or Head of Safeguarding as appropriate will discuss it with the individual who has raised it in order to gather further information if required, and will take any other steps to investigate it as necessary.
+Having established that the concern is a Low-Level Concern as opposed to an Allegation, appropriate staff member will discuss it with the individual who has raised it in order to gather further information if required, and will take any other steps to fact find as necessary.
 Most low-level concerns by their very nature are likely to be minor and will be dealt with by means of management guidance, training, etc. The person to which the low-level concern relates must be informed of any concern raised about them once all risk has been identified and assessed.
 The person who has raised the low-level concern about their colleague will remain anonymous as far as possible.